 Over the years, advertisers have included and continue to include leading equipment manufacturers, dive destination resorts and live-aboard dive boats, training agencies, underwater photographic equipment suppliers, and more.
 Year after year advertisers with seasonal campaigns return to DIVER because they receive value for their money.
 The magazine is respected in the industry and appreciated for its objective approach.
 In a word, DIVER has earned a reputation as being trustworthy and if longevity is a deserving achievement then DIVER now can claim the top prize.

-With the change of ownership the potential of DIVER Magazine has been reconsidered and a new course set for future growth over the medium and long term.
-The magazine has and will continue to increase in size and frequency.
-For many years the magazine has been published eight times per year.
-DIVER‘s production value, arguably, sets the standard on this continent.
+With the change of ownership the potential of DIVER magazine has been reconsidered and a new course set for future growth over the medium and long term.
+DIVER is now a quality publication, but with more pages than ever before, more industry leading columnists than ever before, and more original features than ever before.
 High quality coated paper stock combines with a cutting edge printing process to ensure a periodical of unsurpassed quality.
-DIVER‘s presentation serves an industry demanding of professional standards, helps grow, enthuse and retain a global diving population and, after more than three and a half decades, continues to be a leading ambassador for the sport in a world increasingly crowded with leisure activities vying for discretionary income of the consumer.
+DIVER‘s presentation serves an industry demanding of professional standards, helps grow, enthuse and retain a global diving population and, after more than four decades, continues to be a leading ambassador for the sport in a world increasingly crowded with leisure activities vying for discretionary income of the consumer.